Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

 \subsubsection{Accuracy Results}

 The prediction results for DA-FRAC and LAC are depicted in Tables \ref{table:performance_frac} and \ref{table:performance_lac}.
 The tables report the mean accuracy together with 95\% confidence intervals.
-The metrics are calculated using bootstrapping and MC-dropouts using 1000 samples fron the testing sets with replacement.
+The metrics are calculated using bootstrapping with 1000 samples from the testing set with replacement.
 The performance measures are the averaged accuracy and the area under the receiver operating characteristic curve (AUROC).
 In all cases, GNN-based models are superior to the swallow and MLP-based models in terms of accuracy and AUROC.
 There is no significant difference in performance among the GNN-based models.
 The prediction accuracy is higher for the LAC than for the DA-FRAC, which is explained by the smaller variability in forecasts and the shorter time horizon of the LAC.

 Figure \ref{img:month_performance} depicts the monthly performance of the models (the shallow models are excluded because of their poor performances).
 It highlights that the winter season (from October to March) is more challenging to predict and has more outliers.
-The figure also indicates that the GNN architectures outperform their MLP-based counterparts by a significant margin.
+The figure also indicates that the GNN-based architectures outperform their MLP-based counterparts by a significant margin.

+Initially, it was anticipated that SIGN would exhibit superior performance compared to other GNN-based architectures, as SIGN leverages more comprehensive operators to distill information from the entire power grid's features.
+However, the results indicate that there are no notable distinctions among GNN-based architectures.
+This can be attributed to the fact that the power grid can be characterized as a \emph{small-world} network \cite{watts1998collective}, where most nodes can be reached from every node with a limited number of hops.
+As such, the generation commitment can be estimated with the localized features; the loads and the generator's features from neighboring nodes, rather than from distant nodes.